yuliyi/epiGen/epiGen/tumor/README.md

 Step 4: Identify regulatory programs

 Return to the `gene_peak_regulation_tumor_delta_peak.ipynb` notebook and sequentially execute the remaining sections.
-This final step filters the enrichment results to identify and isolate candidate tumor-associated TF-peak-gene regulatory programs.
+This final step filters the enrichment results to identify and isolate candidate tumor-associated TF-CRE-gene regulatory programs.

 ### 5. State classification